-Here are 8 fun and easy self portrait crafts and art activities that kids will love to do at home or in the classroom.
+Here are 8 fun and easy self portrait crafts and art activities for kids to do at home, craft camp, daycare or in the classroom.

 My daycare kids are crazy about arts and crafts of any kind, but one of their favourite art activities is making self portraits.
 We’ve made a number of them over the years, and I thought I would share a few of our favourites with you today.